bignall/grunt-ncftp-push/README.md

 #### Overview

 The `ncftp_watch` task is meant to be used with `grunt watch`.
-It pushes changed files to the server when the `watch` event fires.
-If one task is already running it will keep track of the changed files and run another task when the current one is finished.
+It starts up some a watcher to capture and queue up changed files when the `watch` event fires.
+When there are changed files in the queue it starts the `ncfp_push:watch` task to push those files to the server.

 #### Usage
 In your project's Gruntfile, add a section named `ncftp_watch` to the data object passed into `grunt.initConfig()`.
 Also add a sub-task to the `watch` task in your grunt config that runs the `ncftp_watch` task.